Georges Voisset

 Georges Voisset (born March 15, 1948, in Lyon, France) is an Agrégé in French Literature, former Fellow of the Ecole Normale Supérieure of Paris and Professor of Comparative Literature at the University of the French West Indies and Guyane.
 Literary critic and translator, he is the author of more than a dozen books and numerous articles and essays.
-He has travelled widely and lived in several Asian and African countries as a university lecturer and director of French cultural institutes under the French Foreign Service (Singapore, Japan, Indonesia, Mauritania, Côte d’Ivoire).
+He has travelled widely and lived in several Asian and African countries as a university lecturer and director of French cultural institutes under the French Foreign Service (Singapore, Japan, Indonesia, Mauritania, Ivory Coast).

 Career

-While serving as a young French lecturer at the University of Singapore he fell under the charm of the literatures and poetry of the Southeast Asian Archipelago.
-Since then, his ambition, both personal as well as professional, has been to draw closer together what he calls the Francophone and the Malayophone Archipelagoes (i.e. the countries bound by a common language, Malay / Indonesian (Indonesia, Malaysia, Brunei, Singapore and the southern province of Patani in Thailand) – this extremely rich crossroad of civilisations and cultures of the ‘East Indies’ which according to him have by far insufficiently attracted the French literary world compared to the ‘West Indies’.
+While serving as a lecturer in French at the University of Singapore, he developed an interest in the literature and poetry of the Southeast Asian Archipelago.
+His work has since focused on fostering cultural and literary links between Francophone regions and the Malay / Indonesian world (Indonesia, Malaysia, Brunei, Singapore and the southern province of Patani in Thailand).
+He has argued that the Malay language sphere has historically received less attention within the French literary community than the Caribbean and ‘West Indies’.